parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Building software that serves its purpose."

-^ We also got a few responses that looked like this, which I think is reasonable.
+^ MARS: We also got a few responses that looked like this, which I think is reasonable.

 ---